ioccc-src/winner/1992/westley/README.md

 ### INABIAF - it's not a bug it's a feature! :-)

-This program and the alternate version will very likely crash or nuke the world without enough args.
+This program and the alternate version will very likely crash or nuke the entire world or just the USA, respectively, without enough args.
 This should not be fixed.

 ## Judges' remarks: